Federal Child Pornography Sentencing Guidelines

 • Receiving or distributing child pornography.
 Receiving or distributing child pornography is federally criminalized.
 This includes digital files shared via the internet, even if the sender and receiver are both located in the same state.

 • Transporting or shipping child pornography.
 Knowingly transporting or shipping pornography through any means of interstate or foreign trade is strictly prohibited under federal law.
+This type of offense is often charged when a user uploads photos or videos to a cloud based server, such as DropBox.

 Federal Penalties for Child Pornography Crimes